petergeoghegan/pg_hexedit/README.md

 [https://github.com/EUA/wxHexEditor](https://github.com/EUA/wxHexEditor)

-It's generally only mildly inconvenient to do this on a modern desktop Linux system.
+It's generally only mildly inconvenient to build wxHexEditor on a modern desktop Linux system.
 On Debian-based systems with source repositories setup, obtaining all build dependencies quickly should be straightforward:

 ```shell
   $ sudo apt-get build-dep wxhexeditor